sveljko/sveljko.github.io/_posts/2018-01-10-simple_code_in_c.md

 Now the user needs to allocate the "working buffer" (line) string and pass its allocated length, which is rather inconvenient.

-But, while the "real" line is longer and more verbose than high-level code variant, it actually handles the error explicitly (w/out exceptions, which are expensive in so many ways) and does _not_ allocate _any_ (heap) memory, which means it is much faster.
+But, while the line is longer and more verbose than high-level code variant, it actually handles the error explicitly (w/out exceptions, which are expensive in so many ways) and does _not_ allocate _any_ (heap) memory, which means it is much faster.

 ## The C++ array reference w/template trick

-While in C++ you can use higher level abstractions, like `std::string` and IOStreams, you can still stay low-level but get extra goodies.
+In C++ you can use higher level abstractions, like `std::string` and IOStreams, but you can also stay low-level but get extra goodies.
 In our case, the one-liner can be more user friendly if the caller has a statically allocated string:

 ```c++
 template <int N> inline